Google Analytics 4 for SEO: How to Find Key Data Insights

 If you need to report on the number of organic visitors who filled out a form on your website, made a purchase, or completed another important action, you should configure Conversions in your analytics properties.
 Tracking conversions will help you connect your SEO and sales processes.

-Unlike UA, which uses session-based tracking and goals, everything that is tracked in GA4 is tracked as an event.
+In GA4, all user interactions are captured as events.
 Events are any user interaction with your site, and among them, conversions are the most important.
-Not all events are conversions, but you can choose which ones are for your website. Сonversions in GA4 are similar to Goals in UA.
+Not all events are conversions, but you can choose which ones are for your website.

 You can count any of the events as conversions.
 To do this, select Admin on the left panel and click Events in the Property column.